Sidharth-Darwin/C-projects-on-file-handling/README.md

 # C-projects-on-file-handling
-File handling questions and answers in C programming language
+### Simple C file handling programs to learn the basics of file handling in C.